Kruthiksp/Java8/README.md

         Key -> City name
         Value -> List of transaction types in that city where the total amount is greater than 1000
 24. Given a list of employees, find the average salary for each gender per department.
+25. Given a List of Order Objects
+        -> From a given List<Order>, group the orders by city, -> Inside each city, further group by category, -> For each category, calculate the total sales amount, -> Sort the categories in descending order of sales within each city.
 </pre>

 <h2>Bonus Problem Statements</h2>